-Required Parameters Description

-Workspace Workspace file (.rwp).

-FileNames File name of ERD file, or a pattern to match ERD file names.
+Required Parameters Description FileNames File name of ERD file, or a pattern to match ERD file names.

 Optional Parameters Description Mode How to handle rules that have the same internal names as existing rules.
 Specify: Creating, to create rules with unique internal names, whether or not they have the same internal names.
 Replacing, to replace existing rules whether or not they have been updated.
 Updating, to replace existing rules only when they have been updated.
 The update test is against the Last Validation Time attribute.
 Replacing is the default.
-Detailed Log file.